SergeyAnanyev-PermarLab/Bioplex-BAMA-Primary-QC-Script/README.txt

   - Edited the interpolation function to handle QC filtering differently
   - Filtered MFI values in "Blank()" column that are over 1000 are set to NA
-  - Filtered MFI values that are under 100 are set to NA
+  - Filtered MFI values that are under 100 are set to NA **2.1.2**
+  - Fixed QC_File reference so that the column names in the qc file output don't change when printed